MStrzezon/advanced_vision_algorithms/README.md

 ## Usage
 After completing the installation, you can run the labs.
 Each folder has own README.md file with instructions and description of files.

-## License
-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.
-Feel free to use and modify the code as per the terms specified in the license.
-I hope that this repository will serve as an invaluable resource for students interested in advanced vision algorithms.
-Enjoy exploring the fascinating world of computer vision!